HackYourFuture/Node.js/week1/MAKEME.md

 You find this function brilliant and want to use it in your code.

 Step 0.
-Create a new empty folder, e.g. `exercise1`
+Create a new empty folder, e.g. `exercise1` inside your week1 homework folder

 Step 1.
 Create a file called `andrejs-awesome-function.js` (or something else, the name is arbitrary), then copy the function `padLeft` in it.`